mistu7debnath/mistu7debnath/README.md

 - 🔭 I’m currently working on DSA and mini projects
 - 🌱 I’m currently learning Java & Data Structures
 - 👯 I’m looking to collaborate on beginner-friendly projects
-- 💬 Ask me about C, C++, Python, or Git
+- 💬 Ask me about C, C++, Python, Java or Git
 - 📫 How to reach me: GitHub / LinkedIn
 - ⚡ Fun fact: I enjoy debugging more than coding 😄